PedroMTQ/mantis/README.md

 **Custom references**

-Custom references can be added in **MANTIS.config** by adding their absolute path or folder path, for example:
+Custom references can be added in **config/MANTIS.cfg** by adding their absolute path or folder path, for example:

         custom_ref=/path/to/ref_folder/file.hmm
         custom_ref=/path/to/ref_folder/file.dmnd